The Teaching of Hazrat Inayat Khan

 The Present Need of the World

-the religion is that religion which one can see by rising above the sects and differences which divide men, and by understanding the religion we shall understand all religions which may be called a religion.
+The religion is that religion which one can see by rising above the sects and differences which divide men, and by understanding the religion we shall understand all religions which may be called a religion.

 I do not mean that all the religions are not religion; they are the notes.
 But there is the music, and that music is the religion.
 Every religion strikes a note, a note which answers the demand of humanity in a certain epoch.
 But at the same time, the source of every note is the same music which manifests when the notes are arranged together.
 All the different religions are the different notes, and when they are arranged together they make music.
 You may ask why, at each epoch, all the music was not given, a single note?
 The answer is that there are times in the life of an infant when a rattle is sufficient; for the violin another time in life comes.